FadelYang/dicoding-web-submission/README.md

 https://fadelyang.github.io/dicoding-web-submission/

-I built this website with HTML CSS, and Javascript
+I built this website with HTML, CSS, and Javascript
 - use Semantic HTML
 - flexbox in CSS for layouting
 - and Javascript for add navigation bar feature in mobile screen